duaneking/duaneking.github.io/_posts/2022-06-12-hello-world.md

 # Welcome

-**Hello world**, this is my first blog post as I sort through Jekyll now that I have mermaid working.
+**Hello world**, this is my first blog post as I sort through Jekyll now that I have mermaid working.<!--more-->

 ```mermaid